lumeland/blog/posts/vento-2.md

 In Vento 1, when you run `Hello {{ name }}`, the compiler converts it automatically to `Hello {{ it.name }}`.
-This means that, **technically,** you could define a variable directly in the `it` global variable.
-For example, this would print _"Hello World"_:
+This means that, **technically,** you could define a variable directly in the `it` global variable and would be accessible without the prefix.
+For example, the following code would print _"Hello World"_:

 ```vto
 {{> it.name = "World" }}
 Hello {{ name }}
 ```

-Vento 2 uses a different approach:
+Vento 2 uses a different approach.
+When Vento compiles the following template:

 ```vto
 Hello {{ name }}
 ```

-When Vento compiles this template, all variables used are initialized preventively at the begining like this:
+all variables used are initialized preventively at the begining like this:

 ```js
 var { name } = it;
 ```

-The variable is not replaced with `it.name` automatically everywhere.
+The variable is not replaced with `it.name` automatically everywhere but the real variable `name` is created instead.
 If you edit the value of `it.name` in your code directly, it won't affect `name`.
 However, users never should edit the `it` variable directly, but use `{{ set name = "other value" }}`.
 So this change is unlikely to affect most users.

 ### New error handler